 Our relationship with China

 The first Chinese immigrant to New Zealand is thought to have been Appo Hocton, who arrived in Nelson in 1842.
-The first large scale influx of Chinese to New Zealand occurred in the 1860s, initially for gold-mining.
-Official contact began in 1912 with trade, missionary, immigration and other links but this came to a standstill in 1949, when the People’s Republic of China was formed.
-Today we have tens of thousands of Chinese students and tourists coming to New Zealand each year, and visits between political leaders and heads of state take place regularly.
+The first large scale arrival of Chinese to New Zealand occurred in the 1860s, initially for gold-mining.
+Official contact began in 1912 with trade, missionary, immigration and other links.
+New Zealand and China established formal diplomatic relations in December 1972, and the relationship has developed rapidly since then.
+Today tens of thousands of students and tourists travel each way every year, and meetings between political leaders and heads of state take place regularly.

 Total trade in goods

 Imports from China

 |GDP per capita||US$10,100||(NZ GDP per capita is US$40,700)|

 We have a strong and growing trade relationship with China.
 The NZ-China FTA was initially projected to increase our exports by between $225-$350 million each year.
 However this was rapidly exceeded, with exports increasing by $1 billion in the first year, and growth continuing.